April 16 - May 31, 2026

 Sponsorship & Support

-FLOWER DRUM SONG is sponsored in part by The David Lee Foundation, as well as Henry & Denise Byun, Caplin Foundation, Mercy & Howard Steenwyk, Randall & Mari Tamura, and Ji-young Yoo, with additional support from Employees Community Fund of Boeing and the Los Angeles County Board of Supervisors through the Department of Arts & Culture.
+FLOWER DRUM SONG is sponsored in part by The David Lee Foundation, as well as Henry & Denise Byun, Caplin Foundation, Curtis C. Jung & Lynn Hatashita-Jung, Brenda S. Miyamoto, Mercy & Howard Steenwyk, Randall & Mari Tamura, and Ji-young Yoo, with additional support from the Chinese American Museum, Employees Community Fund of Boeing, Japanese American National Museum, and the Los Angeles County Board of Supervisors through the Department of Arts and Culture.
+East West Players is a recipient of the 2026 THRIVE!
+Grant, funded by the Mark Edelman Theater Fund and administered by Theatre Communications Group, the national organization for theatre leading for a just and thriving theatre ecology.

 Opening Night and Artist Mixer events are sponsored by Far Bar.